OSGConnect/tutorial-matlab-HelloWorld/README.md

    `hello_world, run_hello_world.sh, mccExcludedFiles.log` and `readme.txt`

-The file `hello_world` is the compiled binary file and `run_hello_world.sh` is the script file that executes the binary. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.
+The file `hello_world` is the standalone executable.
+The file `run_hello_world.sh` is MATLAB generated shell script. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.
+We just need the standalone binary file `hello_world`.

 ## Running standalone binary applications on OSG